-Written and directed by Andy and Lana Wachowski
+Written and directed by Lilly and Lana Wachowski

 The Matrix was released 16 years ago, can you believe that?
 The filmmaking siblings who delivered that seismic scifi-action depth charge have had their struggles in the years since then, first with the two Matrix sequels, then with Speed Racer.
 I very much enjoyed their last movie, Cloud Atlas, though I recognize it polarized audiences.
 The Wachowski’s have never lacked ambition, one of the things about them I’ve always liked.

 With Jupiter Ascending they’ve gone back to full science fiction, right in their wheelhouse.
 But instead of gritty, violent, and ideological, they’ve chosen to deliver a space opera.
 Not that there’s anything wrong with that.